karthik-guruparan/BizCard-Visualization/README.md

 3. Once you have the venv environment configured,go to installed path and access virtual environment by executing the following in windows command line

            'venv\Scripts\activate.bat'
-4.Once you have activated virtual environment, install python packagages highlighted below using the syntax
+4. Once you have activated virtual environment, install python packagages highlighted below using the syntax

         pip install os
         pip install PIL
         pip install streamlit_js_eval